 Frank E. Dent, St. Vrain, New Mexico,

 The La Plata Republican, March 3, 1916, reported that Berne Dent’s nephew, J. Clyde Dent, left for Billings, Montana, where he planned to relocate.
 He planned to visit his uncle and family who were living in Gillette, Wyoming, during his trip.

 1918 – Gillette, Wyoming

 Bernard Dent’s draft card dated September 12, 1918, listed his permanent residence at Gillette, Wyoming.
 He was 45 years old and worked as a farmer.
-Alice Dent was listed as nearest kin and living in Gillette.
+Alice Dent was listed as the nearest kin and living in Gillette.
 Bernard Dent’s brother-in-law, John Bert Norfolk (1879-1961) was also living in Gillette, Wyoming at this time.